Callendar House, Falkirk

 - Walking With Brian

-Just a short walk from Falkirk town centre, lies the 170-acre green oasis of Callander Park.
-The centrepiece is Callander House - a mansion fashioned in the style of a French Renaissance chateau, fused with elements of Scottish Baronial architecture, while an older tower house sits at the core.
-It's an impressive building with a varied 600-year history.
-It is now in the care of Falkirk Council, who run it as a museum and art gallery.
+Just a short walk from Falkirk town centre lies the 170-acre green oasis of Callendar Park.
+The centrepiece is Callendar House - a mansion fashioned in the style of a French Renaissance chateau, fused with elements of Scottish Baronial architecture, while a far older tower structure sits at the core.
+The opulent building has a varied 600-year history and is now in the care of Falkirk Council - functioning as a museum and art gallery.
 Entry is free and the splendid tea room offers views of the surrounding parkland.

 Comments